 Brief remarks at 6 p.m. by Curator of Collections and Exhibitions, Kirsty Buchanan.

 - Refreshments will not be served.

-- Masks are strongly encouraged and proof of vaccination is required.
+- Masks and proof of vaccination are required.
 Please be prepared to present one of the following when you arrive:

 - NY State’s Excelsior Pass